Rishi-srk/ContactManager/README.md

-This is Contact Manager web app
+This is a Contact Manager Web application developed using React